luturol/luturol.github.io/_posts/2019-08-04-how-i-made-my-first-blog-with-jekyll.markdown

 ---
 ## Motivation

 After wanting to make a blog and discuss it with my brother.
 I've got the conclusion that is necessary to have a blog to learn more about programming and to teach others that may be struggling with the same subject that I was.
-Now I'm gonna create a series of posts about Jekyll, Liquid templates and Css as I learn it and modify my blog to have more of me on it.
+Now I'm gonna create a series of posts about Jekyll, Liquid templates and CSS as I learn it and modify my blog to have more of me on it.
 In an article about [DevOps from Henry Quinn @quinncuatro](https://dev.to/quinncuatro/learning-devops-in-public-c26) on [dev.to](http://dev.to), I got really intrigued with Learning in Public.

 ## What is learning in public?